Dleibe1/House-dot-local/README.md

 Run the commands in extra_scripts.zsh to build the react app and flash it to the ESP32.

 This is still a work in progress.
 I made it for my roommates and I to keep track of who did what chores last.
-The Fetch requests read from and write to a single JSON file
+The Fetch requests read from and write to a [single JSON file](src/whoDidWhatLast.json).